charliedevelopment/vagrant-craft-environment/README.md

 Craft plugins are Composer packages, which come with some setup and installation requirements, and thus cannot simply be dropped in a folder to install them.
 Usually they can be installed from external repositories, but for development purposes this typical method is _very_ slow.
 There are some considerations to make in order facilitate a smooth development experience.

 > To skip all the details, and get to working immediately, there is a script in the `/setup` folder called `plugin-install.sh` that will get you up and running with a plugin repository.
-Simply call it from a terminal (or something like the git bash, on Windows) while within your Vagrant environment filder on the host, passing it the package name and the repository path. **This method has some caveats outlined further below, though for general adjustments and quick testing, this can get you working without having to know all the details**.
+Simply call it from a terminal (or something like the git bash, on Windows) while within your Vagrant environment folder on the host, passing it the package name and the repository path. **This method has some caveats outlined further below, though for general adjustments and quick testing, this can get you working without having to know all the details**.

 ```bash
 # Install a plugin from a repository automatically.